smileservices/dev_blogpposts/DEVOPS/AAB_LINUX_DEPLOYMENT.md

 Title: Deploying Django App
 Category: Django
-Tags: linux, django, unix, deployment
+Tags: linux, django, unix, deployment, ssl, certbot, postgresql, nginx
 Slug: deploying-django
 Summary: How to set up a Django app deployment on an Ubuntu server: initial configuration of the server and then setting up the app
 Date: 2018-06-03 10:20
 Modified: 2020-07-05 19:30

+### Intro
+How to set up a Django app deployment on an Ubuntu server: initial configuration of the server and then setting up the app.

-## Workplan
+### Workplan

+Deploying Django app is not an easy task.
+Need to take care of setting up the server, proxyserver, SSL certificate, database connections.

 1. Install nginx, python, virtualenv, certbot, postgresql etc
 2. Create user named as app
 3. Clone the app repo in the home folder of the user